The purpose of this Media Kit is to provide information to news media organizations designed to facilitate news media

 Q: May news media go beyond the TSA checkpoint and into the gate areas of the terminal to cover stories?

-A: Media may go beyond the TSA checkpoint only if escorted by an airline, the TSA, or the Kent County Department of Aeronautics.
+A: Media may go beyond the TSA checkpoint only if escorted by an employee of an airline, the TSA, or the Kent County Department of Aeronautics.
 Otherwise, only ticketed passengers may go beyond the checkpoint into the gate areas.

 Q: Where should TV media go to set up live shots on airport premises?